Perkedel/CVR_Stuffings/DiceGlow/Assets/JOELwindows7/Documentations/Bonus/ShaderGraphSinglePassInstanced.md

 - **`Save Asset`**
 - Right click this `.shadergraph`, `Create`, `Material` to create new material using this new `.shadergraph` shader.
 - You can now drag & drop this `.material` onto any mesh you'd like.
 You can even adjust each of the 2 colors to your desire on this `.material`.
 - Test now by pressing top `Play`.
+If your Mock-HMD (Ensure `Single Pass Instanced` mode on `Project Setting` is selected in that dropdown) is used, you'll see a simulated VR split screen that shows each eyes gets different color according to what you've had selected each in your `.material` properties.
-If you upload this object to CVR, your object should looks like this, where each of your eyes render different color.
+- If you upload this object to CVR, your object should looks like this, where each of your eyes render different color.

 ## Iyey